Home Inspection Report Costs

 Per room rate is from R250 to R350.
 The total square metres of the home determines the rate per room.
-Therefore, the bigger the house the higher the room rate.
+Therefore, the smaller the house the higher the room rate.

 4) Critical Home Inspection report and inspection cost

 The Critical Home Inspection Report is for the budget conscious.
 For this reason, I focus on the critical components of a property, the roof, structure, windows and doors, electricity, and plumbing.

 A critical inspection cost is about ¾ of the price of a comprehensive inspection.